Skip to main content

 • On the Inventory Forecasting Report, by clicking on the velocity number.

-• On the ConnectStock items page click on the item, and navigate to the the "Purchasing" section.
+• On the ConnectStock Items page, click on the item and navigate to the Purchasing section.

 3. Default Settings for New Accounts and New Items